gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Sorry, honored sir," he whispered back contritely, slipping his hand into a saddle bag to pull out a candle stub and a cloth-wrapped mirror.
 The mirror wasn't anything special, although Buckle occasionally used it for signaling.
-The cloth, on the other hand...
+The cloth, on the other hand…

 I glanced around.
 "All right."
 He lit the candle with a quick snap of his fingers and held the cloth up in front of me.
 The embroidered portrait of Lady